CodePartnersMD/MD301-guide/curriculum/03-jquery-events/LAB.md

 #### How are we implementing it?

-- Add a detail view which will display the image in a larger size in the center of the screen.
+- Add a detail view which will display the image in a larger size in the center of the screen with a grey background.
 - The description should be shown now, as well.
+- When the user clicks off of the image, return to the column view.

+## Stretch Goal

+*As a user, I want the detail view to include transitions so that I have a delightful experience.*

+- Use a transition or animation to show and hide the detail view of an image.